-UWAB researchers search for extrasolar planets with both ground-based and space-based telescopes, and have pioneered a new technique for finding and characterizing planets using gravitational interactions between transiting planets.
-These techniques are being applied to data from NASA’s Kepler mission to discover planets that are only slightly more massive than the Earth.
+UWAB researchers search for exoplanets with both ground-based and space-based telescopes, and have pioneered new techniques for finding and characterizing planets.
+These include using gravitational interactions between transiting planets, which is being applied to data from NASA’s Kepler mission to discover planets that are only slightly more massive than the Earth.
+UWAB students have applied sophisticated statistical methods with stellar models to obtain near Kepler-like photometry with data from the poorer-precision successor mission, K2.
 The Spitzer Space Telescope has also been used by UWAB faculty and students to produce the first thermal infrared map of a giant exoplanet.

 Habitability and Biosignatures

-The UWAB community also encompasses the Virtual Planetary Laboratory (VPL) team of the NASA Astrobiology Institute.
-This interdisciplinary team focuses on understanding extrasolar planet habitability and biosignatures.
-To do this, UWAB faculty and students -- with national and international collaborators -- use a comprehensive suite of VPL computer models to simulate the formation, orbits, tides, atmospheres, and atmospheric evolution of extrasolar planets.
+The UWAB community also encompasses the Virtual Planetary Laboratory (VPL) team of the NASA Astrobiology Institute and Nexus for Exoplanet System Science, NExSS.
+This interdisciplinary team focuses on understanding exoplanet habitability and biosignatures.
+To do this, UWAB faculty and students -- with national and international collaborators -- use a comprehensive suite of VPL and individually-developed computer models to simulate the formation, orbits, tides, atmospheres, and atmospheric evolution of extrasolar planets.
 These computer models, in combination with astronomical and planetary observations, explore the effects on habitability of radiative and gravitational interactions between a terrestrial planet, its parent star, and other planets in its planetary system.
-UWAB faculty and students also use computer models, laboratory measurements, and field work to explore the interplay between life and its environment, to learn how to identify biosignatures using extrasolar planetary spectra.
+UWAB faculty and students also use computer models, laboratory measurements, and field work to explore the interplay between life and its environment, to learn how to identify biosignatures using exoplanet spectra.

 Planets Around M Dwarfs: The First Opportunity To Characterize Potentially Habitable Exoplanets